Azure/azure-iot-sdk-c/readme.md

 ## Long Term Support (LTS)

-New LTS releases branch off of main every six months and will be tagged `LTS_<mm_yyyy>_Ref01`.
+New LTS releases branch off of main and will be tagged `LTS_<mm_yyyy>_Ref01`.
 A new LTS release will inherit the version from the main branch at the time of the release.
 LTS branches are named `lts_mm_yyyy` for the month and year the branch was created.

 An updated LTS release will occur when a critical bug fix (including security updates) is ported from the main branch.
 These updated releases will be tagged in the same manner except for a bumped Ref##, e.g. `LTS_<mm_yyyy>_Ref02`.
 The `patch` version will also be bumped.
 No new features and no general bug fixes will be ported to an LTS update.